 - Automate that savings.
 Automatic 401(k) or 403(b) deferrals are great, as well as automated contributions to Roth/Traditional IRAs.
 It’s best to have the money taken away before you even see it, so there is no temptation to spend.
 Every automation means one less decision.

 - Check your cashflow.
 Are you good?
 Then stop, and enjoy your life.
 Or do you still spend more than you earn, net of the automatic savings?

-- Instead, try attacking at least one BIG thing.
+- Instead, try attacking one BIG thing.
 Housing and cars are the biggest expenses for most people.
 Moving into a smaller or cheaper apartment or house.
 Move closer to town, sell a car, and use public transportation.
 Switch to a economical car and drive it for 10 years.
 Look for something you can cut once, albeit painfully.
 You may not like it initially, but it’s much easier to get used to that than to rely on repeated displays of willpower.

 For example, a prospective college student with limited financial resources can choose to go to in-state university instead of private, as opposed to worrying about the price of every textbook and having to constantly choose between studying, socializing, or working at one of three part-time jobs on the side.